PetFlicks/.github/profile/README.md

 <h3 align="center">PetFlicks</h3>

   <p align="center">
-An app similar to TikTok, but focuesed on pet owners
+An app similar to TikTok, but focused on pet owners

 <br />
     <a href="https://github.com/PetFlicks/docs"><strong>Explore the docs »</strong></a>